-The United States Embassy in Port au Prince, Haiti remains unable to resume routine immigrant and nonimmigrant visa services at this time.
-We will resume routine visa services as soon as possible but are unable to provide a specific date.
-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within two years of the date of payment.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://www.ustraveldocs.com/ht/ to request an emergency appointment.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.